yash0632/javascript-testing/README.md

 # Mastering JavaScript Unit Testing

-This repository contains all of the examples and exercises for my JavaScript testing course.
+This repository contains all of the examples and exercises for my JavaScript testing .

 * Understand the fundamentals of unit testing and its significance in JavaScript development.
 * Master the setup and usage of Vitest for effective JavaScript testing.